How to Optimize Your Website for Mobile Devices

-Today, many people use their smartphone as their sole computer.
+Today, many people use their smartphones as their sole computer.
 There are 3 billion people with smartphones, and 1.3 billion who own computers.

 Mobile traffic increases year over year, says Pete Polgar, Chief Marketing Officer at Clikz Digital, a digital design and marketing agency based in Little Falls, New Jersey, and is poised to surpass desktop traffic.

 “A phone is more versatile and provides more value to the end-user than a computer,” he says.
 “You will see a massive increase in phone usage over the next few years as the technology gets cheaper.”

 If your website isn’t mobile-optimized, you’re missing out, says Polgar.
 He points out that Google will not rank your site highly if your website is not mobile-friendly.
 “If your users have a mobile bad experience, they are most likely not returning your website,” he adds.

 What Does Mobile Web Design Mean, Anyway?

 Responsive design means that no matter how big a screen is — from a phone to a watch to a tablet to a desktop — the site will fill the screen and present information in a clear way.